- Q: I’m 72 years old and live in Texas. Do I need to buy a fishing license if I’m visiting Oklahoma to fish?

 For help with injured wildlife contact a certified wildlife rehabilitator, list online HERE.

 - Q: Roadkill or Dead Animal Removal?

-The ODWC does remove dead wildlife or roadkill.
+The ODWC does not remove dead wildlife or roadkill.

 Contact the owner or operator of the street/highway for roadkill removal.

 - Q: Camping Fees or Rules?

 The ODWC does not manage any properties that have camping fees or that takes reservations for camping.
 For rules and regulations on camping on areas managed by the ODWC visit DEPARTMENT-MANAGED AREA RULES.

 For camping fees and rules be sure to contact the operator, owner or caretaker of the site.